carpentries/instructor-training/_episodes/09-eia.md

 If you are playing the host role (or part of it), note that our [host template](https://docs.carpentries.org/topic_folders/workshop_administration/email_templates.html#email-learners-before-workshop) includes an inquiry regarding accessibility needs.
 However, be aware that **many people will not feel comfortable requesting accommodations in advance**, or at all if it can be avoided.
-For example, a participant with minor hearing loss may simply hope that the workshop will be loud enough for them to get by.
+For example, a participant who is hard of hearing may simply hope that instructors will speak loudly enough for them to hear.
 Taking steps to make your workshop maximally accessible can relieve your participants of the need to disclose personal information.

 # From Accomodation to Universal Design